Ahtesham18112011/RISCV_MYTH/README.md

 ******************************************************************************************************************************************************

 <details>
-  <summary>Day 3: Digital Logic with TL-verilog and Makerchip</summary>
+  <summary>Day 3: Digital Logic with TL-Verilog and Makerchip</summary>

 The day 3 of this course focused on basics of digital logic like logic gates, Multiplexers, Combinational logic, Sequential logic, pipe lined logic and Validity.